jina-ai/jina/docs/advanced/experimental/windows.md

 Since Windows doesn't support `resource` module, memory watermark checks are disabled by default.

+### Limited support for `DocumentArrayMemmap`

+Even though support for [DocumentArrayMemmap](../../fundamentals/document/documentarraymemmap-api) is added, it is error prone.
+Please proceed with caution.

 ### UnicodeEncodeError while using jina cli

 ```python